ccontrols/component-controls/integrations/storybook/README.md

-# Storybook Addon Controls
+# Storybook integration

-Storybook Addon Controls allows you to define and then edit story properties dynamically in the Storybook UI with a set of property editors.
+The Storybook integration of the component-controls (aka "Addon Controls") allows you to define and then edit story properties dynamically in the [Storybook](https://storybook.js.org) UI with a set of property editors.
-The values from the controls are passed down as parameters to the stories in [Storybook](https://storybook.js.org).

-The definitions of the control properties have been contributed to the [CSF](https://github.com/storybookjs/csf) so they can be used by the entire industry and contribute to an already thriving eco-system.
+The definitions of the control properties can be found [here](https://github.com/atanasster/component-controls/blob/master/core/specification/src/types.ts):

 Additional functionality out of the box with Addon Controls are the "smart controls" - using the story's component property table to automatically create editable controls for the stories.